jiridj/deliver-attacks/README.md

 - Jwt_Tool ([ticarpi/jwt_tool](https://github.com/ticarpi/jwt_tool))
 - FoxyProxy ([FoxyProxy Standard](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/)) with FireFox

+There is a [Postman collection](demos/DELIVER%20attacks.postman_collection.json) too, which you can use to demo API invocations instead of using `cURL`.

 ## Demo Scenario

 The DELIVER API provides the backend for an e-Commerce shop.
 The API comes pre-loaded with 20 products, 1000 users and over 3000 orders.
 Via the API you can create and manage a user account, query products, query and create orders.
 The API also provides administrator users the ability to manage user accounts.
 The API's secured endpoints require a JWT token to authenticate and authorize (in the case of administrator endpoints).